 I am also a seed potato inspector for the State Dept of Agriculture, and have developed contacts within the ag dept that are useful for my plans.

 Planned OperationHay & Forage, Large Animal (cattle, sheep, goats), Small Animal (pigs, rabbits, poultry), Vegetable, Fruit/Orchard, Other

 Please elaborate on the type(s) of agricultural operation you plan on running.Montana has an abundance of medicinal plants, almost half of the over 3000 identified medicinal plants are indigenous to our state as well as several hundred more that have been introduced in the past couple hundred years.
-Cultivating several of the most popular varieties for commercial use is one of my goals as well as garlic, onions, edible perennial's, berries, table grapes and developing an orchard with a focus on heirloom varieties for propagation as well as for markets and/or u-pick.
+Cultivating several of the most popular varieties for commercial use is one of my goals as well as vegtables, edible perennial's, berries, table grapes. and an orchard for markets and/or u-pick, as well.

-A small flock of sheep and pigs will be integrated primarily for weed management but also for fiber, food and fertilizer.
+I plan to have a small flock of sheep and pigs, which will be integrated for weed management, fiber, food and fertilizer.